-Students who are studying Maths at university will most likely be given a list of the best text books to read to help them with their studies.
-There are plenty of books out there that will complement the specified Maths text books in terms of technical books, problem solving books to help keep your brain engaged, books that offer a broad analysis of the subject and inspirational books.
+Students who are studying Maths at university will most likely be given a list of the best text books to read to help them with their learning.
+There are plenty of self study books out there that will complement the specified Maths text books in terms of technical books, problem solving books to help keep your brain engaged, books that offer a broad analysis of the subject and inspirational books.
 Here we offer some suggestions of books students may wish to read before and while studying for a Maths degree.

 How to Study for a Mathematics Degree

 How to Study for a Mathematics Degree does what it says on the tin which is it offers lots of useful information for those studying for a Maths degree that they can apply to their work in terms of how to understand and learn undergraduate Maths.
 The book is written by Dr Lara Alcock who is a Senior Lecturer in Mathematics at Loughborough University.
 Lara has many years' experience in teaching Maths having taught the subject both in the UK and America.

 The book is very practical minded offering suggestions of how students can make the best use of their studying skills, deal with information given in lectures plus how to engage with their lecturers.
 Lara Alcock knows what she is talking about having been there done that herself in terms of studying for a Maths degree and subsequently lecturing in Maths too.

 How to Study for a Mathematics Degree offers in depth discussion regarding mathematical concepts and proof based maths that often are confusing to new undergraduate students of the subject.
 Coping with the demands of university life can be a huge problem for students new on campus, while this book offers practical tips to students on how to adapt plus fit in all their studies too as well as learning how to study independently.